Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ![Onboarding page](/onboarding_1.webp)

-follow the steps in the onboarding page to add your first app.
+Follow the steps in the onboarding page to add your first app.

 ### Install the Capgo SDK